EvanHei/FileLocker/README.md

 # FileLocker

-A Windows desktop app to protect files in rest or in transit using cryptographic techniques and cybersecurity best practices.
+A Windows desktop app for cryptographically protecting files.

 ## Table of Contents